Czqyy/ChatGPT_chatbot/README.md

-# ChatGPT Elderly Bot
+# ChatGPT Bot
-This bot connects to the ChatGPT API gpt-3.5-turbo model.
-The chat model role is to serve as a friendly elderly caretaker.
+This bot utilises the ChatGPT API to create a chatbot.
 ## Instructions to run this program on a Raspberrypi
 1. Create a `.env` file containing the OpenAI API key
 2. Run `pip3 install -r requirements.txt` to install the required libraries